0x09/hfsfuse/README.md

 hfsfuse embeds and extends [NetBSD's HFS+ kernel driver](http://cvsweb.netbsd.org/bsdweb.cgi/src/sys/fs/hfs/) into a portable library for use with FUSE and other userspace tools. hfsfuse was created for use on FreeBSD and other Unix-like systems that lack a native HFS+ driver, but can also be used on Linux and macOS as an alternative to their kernel drivers.

-hfsfuse also includes a standalone tool, hfsdump, to inspect the contents of an HFS+ volume without FUSE.
+hfsfuse also includes two standalone tools, hfsdump and hfstar, which can be used without FUSE.

 This driver is read-only and cannot write to or alter the target filesystem.